Is Sole Custody The Right Approach?

 When Sole Custody Is A Legitimate Goal

-Sole custody is almost always limited to situations where one parent has been deemed to be unfit, such as situations involving child abuse or substance abuse.
+Sole custody is almost always limited to instances when one parent has been deemed to be unfit, such as child abuse or substance abuse.
 Even in those situations, it is common for the parent to eventually have visitation rights.

 All custody decisions will come down to what is in the best interest of the child.
 If you believe your child would be at risk with his or her other parent, you can seek sole legal and sole physical custody.